 Need A Little More Ragtime In Your Life?

 can be available in your area for a concert.
 I have a variety of one-man shows that cover the ragtime music era using humor, education, and entertaining tunes and songs.
 I am also often available for special shows at schools for all age groups, and seminars on the topics of Ragtime performance, composition, playing style, economics, early popular music styles, and American music history, all in conjunction with a concert appearance.
-In addition, I perform a stunning a two-piano ragtime show with fellow ragtime artist and humorist Marty Mincer, and we are collectively known as The All American Ragtime Boys.
+In addition I can offer highly entertaining silent movie nights, good for fundraisers or just fun-raisers for a weekend afternoon.
 For more information on any of the shows that you may want to pass on to a local arts council, college or theater owner, you may view or download my Ragtime Show Information Packet below.
-You can also e-mail me any time at .
+You can also e-mail me any time at

 Including some of my recommended favorites: